 Pay and reward

-The grade of your job is set through a job evaluation process and annual pay awards are subject to national negotiations with the Trade Unions.
+The grade of your job is set through a formal job evaluation scheme.
+Annual cost of living pay awards are subject to national negotiations with trade unions or pay review bodies, depending on your terms and conditions.
 You are paid in 12 equal instalments into the bank account of your choice on the last working day of each month.

-We operate the nationally agreed sick pay scheme which entitles you to a maximum of 6-month's full pay and 6-month's half pay depending on how long you have worked here.
+We operate the nationally agreed sick pay scheme which entitles you to a period of full pay and half pay depending on how long you have worked here.
+The maximum sick pay is 6 months full pay and 6 months half pay for employees with more than 5 years continuous service.

 The Teachers' pension is a career average scheme.
 You must meet the eligibility criteria to join this scheme.
 For information please visit the Teachers Pension website.